garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 !!! note

     To access the database, you must have [sqlite3](https://sqlite.org/index.html) installed.
+Click [here](https://www.sqlitetutorial.net/) for a description and tutorial on SQLite.

 ## Database Structure
 To use the SQL database we must first understand the basic structure of a [relational database](https://en.wikipedia.org/wiki/Relational_database), where each table is a file on its own.
 The relationships between tables/files are established through 'keys'.
 Depending on their role, keys are defined as [primary](https://en.wikipedia.org/wiki/Primary_key) or [foreign](https://en.wikipedia.org/wiki/Foreign_key).
 In brief, *primary keys* are a set of attributes in a table (e.g. one or more columns) that uniquely identifies rows in a given table, whereas *foreign keys* are a set of attributes that refers to the primary key of another table.
 The foreign key links the two tables.

 In our UK Biobank SQL database, each phenotype is contained in one table with name `fxxxx` (where `xxxx` is the field ID of the phenotype).
 The `fxxxx` tables are all linked to a 'participant' table through the sample_id field, which contains information about participant withdrawal (Figure below, panel A).

-A large proportion of the data data-fields within the UK Biobank repository are categorical.
-A data-coding is a mapping between the actual data and the values used to represent it within the database -for example the value "44" may be stored to represent "Born in Great Britain", with "33" representing "Born in France".
-Please visit [the UK Biobank documentation](https://biobank.ndph.ox.ac.uk/ukb/help.cgi?cd=data_coding) for more information about data coding.
-To include the data-coding matching in the SQL scripts for phenotype extraction, other data tables need to be considered in the SQL script.
+As discussed in the [previous section](./data_manipulation.md), a large proportion of the data fields within the UK Biobank repository are categorical and use data-coding to map the actual data and the values used to represent it within the database.
+To include the data-coding matching in the SQL scripts for phenotype extraction, the data-coding tables need to be considered in the SQL script.
 The structure of these tables are represented in the Figure below, panel B.

 ![alt tex](./../img/sql.png)